Probiodrug to present at Alzheimer’s and Parkinson’s Diseases Congress

 Noncurrent/ current liabilities

-The noncurrent liabilities amount to EUR 822k (2014: EUR 929k), consisting completely of the net commitment (defined benefit liability) of the pension commitments (defined benefit obligations) of EUR 1,522k (2014: EUR 1,564k).
-The current liabilities amount to EUR 4,911k (2014: EUR 4,580k), consisting primarily of the tax liabilities of EUR 2,641k (comprising the Company’s payment obligations as a result of the tax audit for the period 2002 through 2005 including interest for late payment) and trade payables.
-The trade payables amounted to EUR 1,629k (2014: EUR 1,036k) resulting from of the ordinary course of business.
+The noncurrent liabilities with EUR 850k (2015: EUR 822k) represent the net commitment (defined benefit liability) of the pension commitments (defined benefit obligations) of EUR 1,644k (2015: EUR 1,522k).
+The current liabilities are nearly constant with EUR 5,140k versus EUR 4,911k at the end of 2015 and consist primarily of tax liabilities and trade payables.
+The tax liability of EUR 2,739k results from payment obligations as a result of the tax audit for the period 2002 through 2005 including interest for late payment.
+The trade payables amount to EUR 1,893k (2015: EUR 1,629k) resulting from of the ordinary course of business.
 They have a remaining term of up to one year.

 Probiodrug’s innovative approach is based on the development of specific inhibitors for the enzyme Glutaminyl Cyclase (QC), which is instrumental in the creation of pGlu-Abeta.
 In addition, the company is developing a monoclonal antibody targeting pGlu-Abeta to enhance its clearance.